 - Two of Barbara Steele’s most famous paramours were actors Anthony Quinn and Peter O’Toole.
 Steele’s affair with Quinn is rumored to have lasted for years and occurred while he was married to Katherine DeMille, the daughter of Cecil B. DeMille.
 Steele’s romantic fling with O’Toole was short-lived but passionate and roused the attention of the paparazzi who relentlessly pursued the couple in Italy.
 The situation reached a fever pitch in 1964 leading to a violent altercation between O’Toole and a photographer who had momentarily blinded Steele with his camera’s flash.
 Steele and O’Toole were both subsequently arrested and questioned for hours by the Italian police but they were eventually let go.
 Afterward, the authorities attempted to press assault charges against O’Toole but he managed to avoid arrest with the assistance of his stunt double.

-- During the span of her career Steele collaborated with many talented directors besides Mario Bava such as Basil Dearden, Roger Corman, Riccardo Freda, Antonio Margheriti, Michael Reeves, Volker Schlöndorff, Louis Malle, Jonathan Demme and David Cronenberg.
+- During the span of her career, Steele collaborated with many talented directors besides Mario Bava such as Basil Dearden, Roger Corman, Riccardo Freda, Antonio Margheriti, Michael Reeves, Volker Schlöndorff, Louis Malle, Jonathan Demme and David Cronenberg.
 Despite the impressive scope of her filmography, Steele regularly singles out her work with Federico Fellini in 8 ½ and talks about the Italian filmmaker in glowing terms.
 In a forward she wrote for the book Fellini: The Sixties, Steele described what it was like to work with the acclaimed director explaining that: “Everyone who worked with him felt they shared a private secret with him — that he and he alone could mirror their souls like a great, slightly ironic Buddha.”

 - Steele’s only marriage has been to the screenwriter James Poe.
-The couple were together for nearly ten years between 1969-1978 and they had one child.
+The couple was together for nearly ten years between 1969-1978 and they had one child.
 Poe died in 1980 and today he’s best remembered as the man who wrote or co-wrote a number of Academy Award-nominated screenplays including AROUND THE WORLD IN 80 DAYS (’56), CAT ON A HOT TIN ROOF (’58), LILIES OF THE FIELD (’63) and THEY SHOOT HORSES, DON’T THEY? (’70).

 - The actress has often been a reluctant interviewee and is known to frequently tell tall tales, forget facts and spin entertaining yarns.
 She most likely does so in order to keep herself occupied while having to answer the same questions over and over again from dull-headed reporters or worshipful fans like yours truly.
 With that in mind, any or all of these “fun facts” could be white lies so enjoy them but don’t assume they’re written in stone.
 Barbara Steele is an enchanter who weaves her own unique kind of magic and she has certainly cast a spell on this writer.